-Doctor: Oh, we can't do THAT, it's much too dangerous.
+Doctor: Oh, it's much too dangerous.
 Too many things could go wrong.
 Don't worry, though.
+You can always have a C-section.
 We'll just check you back next week during your next apppointment.

 Me: Worry?
 Why worry?
 So, is there anything I can do to turn the baby around on my own?

 Doctor: Why yes, just get down on the floor on your hands and knees, face down.
 Place your face and chest on the floor, and keep your bottom in the air for 10 minutes, three times a day.